chiomaekeh/Secure-mqtt-iiot/paper.md

-Title: 'Secure-MQTT-IIoT: A Privacy-Preserving Communication System for Industrial IoT Using AES and OTP Authentication'
+Title: An enhanced MQTT Communication Protocol for Privacy Preservation in Industrial Internet of Things (IIot) Systems
 tags:
 1. MQTT
 2. IIoT